jeanmarc/dawn/README.md

 dawn
 ====

-First steps on the git path to enlightment
+First steps on the scala path to enlightment

-Change committed via https clone
-Another.
-Third.
+experiments with Scala constructs